 Explanation:

 Monkeys, chimpanzees, and men belong to a single taxonomic group.
-That is mammals because all of them possess the following features.
+That is, mammals all possess the following features.

 (i) Milk-producing mammary glands.